 A travel adapter is at the top of my travel packing essentials and tips list because I will not survive without this!
 While an adapter like the one shown in the first picture works well in some places, there are lots of other countries that don’t use this type of prong.
 My recommendation is to get one like in the second picture.
 These are great because they pretty much cover all outlet types in the entire world!

 Packing cubes come in several sizes and help to keep my suitcase organized.
 I have a cube for each type of clothing (tops, bottoms etc) and usually roll my clothes and place them inside the cubes.
 These are great space savers as so much can be compressed in to them.
 Some even come with a laundry bag and the best part is that you can throw them in to the washing machine for easy cleaning.
+HERE is the link.

 Below I have shown how I packed 5 tops (including 3 thick sweaters), 3 pairs of jeans, 4 dresses, 3 thick scarves and 3 winter socks in to my packing cube.